-The Director or an appointed designee shall review a spending unit's written request and issue written approval or disapproval for emergency purchases exceeding \$10,000. \$25,000 An "Emergency Situation" requiring a purchase of commodities, printing, or services commodities, services or printing must be the result of unforeseen events or circumstances, including delays by contractors, delays in transportation, or an unanticipated volume of work.
+The Director or an appointed designee shall review a spending unit's written request and issue written approval or disapproval for emergency purchases exceeding \$25,000 An "Emergency Situation" requiring a purchase of commodities, services or printing must be the result of unforeseen events or circumstances, including delays by contractors, delays in transportation, or an unanticipated volume of work.
 Emergency purchases are not used for hardship resulting from neglect, poor planning, or lack of organization by the spending unit.
-Competitive bids are should be obtained if possible.
+Competitive bids shall be obtained if possible.